Universal Translation Services

 Conflict between Japanese and Hokkaido people

 The unique status of the Hokkaido people in Asia has always irritated the Japanese government.
-The Ainu and Japanese people fought a whole series of wars between the 15th and 18th centuries, and by the 19th century, the Northern Island of Hokkaido came under Japanese control, and since then the oppression and discrimination of Ainu people began.
+The Ainu and Japanese people fought a whole series of wars between the 15th and 18th centuries, and by the 19th century, the Northern Island of Hokkaido came under Japanese control.
+Since then, the oppression and discrimination of the Ainu people began.
 In the 20th century, Japanese rule inhibited all the rights of Ainu in their traditional cultural practices.
-The inequality did not stop there; most notably their right to speak their ancient language was also taken away from them.
-The government even took measures to hide the people from the world so that there can be no remains left of this unique group.
+The inequality did not stop there; their right to speak their ancient language was also taken away.
+The government even took measures to hide the people from the world so that there could be no remains left of this unique group.

 In the 20th century, professors of Hokkaido University and schools took a stand for their rights and equality.
-They demanded to live their life according to their customs, traditions, language, and lifestyle rather than the Japanese rule or Japanese language.
-After long battles of Hokkaido nationally and internationally against the ruthless behavior of the Japanese government, a bill has passed the last April which indicates the recognition of Hokkaido people as the indigenous groups of Japan for the first time.
+They demanded to live according to their customs, traditions, language, and lifestyle rather than the Japanese rule or Japanese language; after lengthy battles of Hokkaido nationally and internationally against the ruthless behavior of the Japanese government, a bill passed last April that indicates the recognition of Hokkaido people as the indigenous groups of Japan for the first time.

-It was the first move by the activists to the professors of Hokkaido university to give them the right to speak and present their arguments.
-This effort was carried out to ensure that the traditions, language, dance, land, and culture of Ainu remain safe.
-The people of the southern part of Sakhalin island (the land belonging to Russia) and also Kuril island speak the typical dialects of Ainu people.
+It was the first move by the activists to the professors of Hokkaido University to give them the right to speak and present their arguments.
+This effort was carried out to ensure that Ainu’s traditions, language, dance, land, and culture remain safe.
+The people of the southern part of Sakhalin Island (the land belonging to Russia) and Kuril Island speak the typical dialects of the Ainu people.
 The bill has changed the history of Ainu in Asia.

 Similarity between Japanese and Hokkaido

-The one way through which Japanese and Ainu people are similar is in the way of religion.
-The Ainu just like the Japanese and some people of East Asia were animists.
-And they believe that all things including lakes, mountains, and animals are under the arrogation of spirits which they call kamuy.
-They believe in the existence of many gods and one of them has the name Kim-un-kamuy or the gods of bear and the mountains.
-All the animals refer to be the manifestations of Gods on Earth in Ainu culture.
+The one way Japanese and Ainu people are similar is through religion.
+The Ainu, just like the Japanese and some people of East Asia, were animists.
+They believe that all things, including lakes, mountains, and animals, are under the arrogation of spirits, which they call kamuy.
+They believe in the existence of many gods; one of them has the name Kim-un-kamuy, or the gods of bear and the mountains.
+All the animals are called the manifestations of Gods on Earth in Ainu culture.
 However, the bear is thought to be the head of all Gods.
 Traditionally, they sacrifice the bears to release the kamuy within them to the spirit world.

 Ainu people, they exist?

-Though the Japanese government did efforts to hide the Ainu people, with the help of professors and school students of Hokkaido, they have been recognized as the indigenous people.
+Though the Japanese government tried to hide the Ainu people, they have been recognized as the indigenous people with the help of professors and school students of Hokkaido.
 Even after the Japanese domination, it has been discovered by the bill that these people still exist.
-Although, the number of Ainu people is less and it is decreasing day by day, which means this group is near to extinction.
+However, the number of Ainu people is less, and it is decreasing day by day, which means this group is near extinction.
 But in the current era, we can easily find remains of this indigenous group.
-The school students of Hokkaido are taught about the population history of Ainu to aware of their distinct language.
+The school students of Hokkaido are taught about the population history of Ainu to be aware of their distinct language.

 ainu people